 Lewisham lies just a few miles south-east of Central London.
 A borough given a little more than just a fresh coat of paint in recent years.
 In fact, this area has seen plenty in the way of renovation.
 Including, a transformation of the town centre and a brand-new riverside park.
 As such, it moved at lightning-speed into the ‘up-and-comer’ category a couple of years back.
 Then, in the blink of an eye, it became highly sought-after, courtesy of its affordable homes and fantastic transport links.
 Read on to discover developments that are rated the best places to live in Lewisham.
 In addition, read reviews from residents who own or rent in Lewisham.

 Cutting-edge bars and eateries

 It might come as a surprise, but Lewisham embodies the sort of hipster cool more readily associated with places like Shoreditch and Hackney.
-Its vibrant high streets are full of independent cafés, brunch pop-ups, and pocket-sized restaurants serving the A to Z of cuisines.
+The vibrant high streets are full of independent cafés, brunch pop-ups, and pocket-sized restaurants serving the A to Z of cuisines.
 After dark, there are lively pubs with on-stage happenings every weekend, plus a good clutch of nightclubs.
 One of the area’s most popular night-time haunts is Model Market, a street food fiesta that kicks off around 5pm on Fridays and Saturdays and goes on until late.
 Lip-smacking, around-the-world flavours here include succulent Argentinian meats, fiery Jamaican jerk chicken and thin and crispy Neapolitan pizzas.

 Lewisham’s shopping scene